 - Use a keyword planning tool like Google Keyword Planner to find related terms and get more ideas.
 You can also look at the related search terms at the bottom of the search engine results.

 - Decide which web pages you want each keyword to rank for.
 (Up to 3 keywords/page)

 Once you know what you would like to achieve with your website and the keywords you need to engage with your prospects, then it’s time to roll up your sleeves and get to work.

-There are two types of search engine optimization that will help you rank better on Google.
-The first is on-page SEO.
-This takes place on your site and involves fixing any coding or content issues that might penalize your site.
+There are four types of search engine optimization that will help you rank better on Google.

 - Properly place keywords on the landing page or within an article so Google can categorize your content.
 Typically, your keyword is in the title, introductory paragraph, a heading, the body of your text, and in the conclusion.

 - Give images an ALT tag that describes them and uses one or more keywords.
 Do NOT stuff the alt text with too many keywords or use phrases that don’t make sense.